If you have internet access and are a fan of movies and television, chances are good that you have a Netflix membership.

 NordVPN provides customer support that ranks second to none.
-Three forms of support are available from the provider, including around-the-clock live support chat, email support and an easy-to-search support library.
-I always receive prompt and knowledgeable replies from my inquiries, and the support library was a great resource when I was feeling anti-social.
+Three forms of support are available from the provider, including around-the-clock live support chat, email support, and an easy-to-search support library.
+I always receive prompt and knowledgeable replies to my inquiries, and the support library was a great resource when I was feeling anti-social.

 Global Server Coverage

-While NordVPN is a top-notch way to unlock U.S.-based Netflix content, it should be mentioned that the provider does an excellent job of unlocking all types of geographically-blocked content thanks to its comprehensive global server coverage.
+While NordVPN is a top-notch way to unlock U.S.-based Netflix content, it should be mentioned that the provider does an excellent job of providing access to all types of geographically controlled content thanks to its comprehensive global server coverage.

-NordVPN has over 5,500 servers located in 59 countries around the globe.
+NordVPN has over 5,200 servers located in 60 countries around the globe.
 This provides access to international streaming content, including from Netflix.
-If that streaming audio or video, or gaming server is somewhere in the free world, chances are good that NordVPN can help you unblock it.
+If that streaming audio or video, or gaming server is somewhere in the free world, chances are good that NordVPN can help you access it.

 ¿Quién tiene acceso al contenido de Netflix de Estados Unidos? ¡ tú sí!

 By making use of VPN providers like NordVPN, Mexico-based Netflix viewers can gain access to the much larger United States content library.

-NordVPN offers an easy way to unlock Netflix’s U.S.-only content, while also protecting their users’ other online activities and valuable personal data from the prying eyes of others.
+NordVPN offers an easy way to access Netflix’s U.S.-only content, while also protecting their users’ other online activities and valuable personal data from the prying eyes of others.